FOAM · Volume 4 of 4

 Justifiable Association Expense

-$5 shipping · pre-order charged at checkout, ships on release.
+$5 shipping · calculated at checkout.

 Disclaimer: CICSC provides educational resources, governance standards, and practical advisory support.
 CICSC does not provide legal advice, accounting advice, tax advice, engineering advice, insurance advice, or reserve study services.
 Board members and associations should consult qualified professionals for matters requiring professional judgment or legal interpretation.